-Two sets of white lights separate installed to the stern of the boat, minimum 5 watts each, with back-up batter supply.
+Two sets of RED lights separate installed to the stern of the boat, minimum 5 watts each or analogous LED, with back-up battery supply.

-2 spot light minimum to the front of the boat 36 watts minimum.
-These lights must not be more than 2 metres from the front of the boat.
-Drivers must carry a water-proof torch within the boat.
+Two spot lights minimum to the front of the boat 36 watts minimum or analogous LED.
+These lights must not be more than 2 metres from the front of the boat or on a special metal arc behind and higher than the pilots head.